Amazon rolls out new perk for Prime members in select cities

 Prime members living in select ZIP codes in Arizona, Florida, Georgia, Illinois, Nevada, New Jersey, Pennsylvania, Texas, Virginia and Washington can take advantage of same-day shipping or in-store pickup, if they prefer.

-There is a catch, however – there order must be a minimum of $25 to qualify for free shipping.
+There is a catch, however — their order must be a minimum of $25 to qualify for free shipping.
 If you’re short of the threshold you’ll have to pay an additional $2.99.

 Saving shoppers a trip to the mall isn’t unprecedented, however, as Sephora and delivery service Instacart have teamed up to make same-day deliveries.
 Grocery stores have also started to cater to busy, crowd-weary shoppers with at home deliveries.